Graphs with two axes

 - Construct a best fit line (a straight line that mimics the trend of the points)

 - Read points off a line (either the one you constructed or one that is provided for you).
-The following are examples of types of questions that you might see in a typical question that asks you to read a point from a line.

 More help with graphs